In new guidance issued on 6th April 2021, the government has clarified how the UK will emerge from lockdown. Here’s what it means for events:

 - Evidence shows vaccines are sufficiently effective in reducing hospitalisations and deaths in those vaccinated.

 - Infection rates do not risk a surge in hospitalisations which would put unsustainable pressure on the NHS.

 - Assessment of the risks is not fundamentally changed by new Variants of Concern.

 The Government has been working with representatives from industry and civil society to explore when and how events with larger crowd sizes, less social distancing or in settings where transmission is more likely (i.e. indoors), will be able to return safely.
 This includes sports events, music festivals and large weddings and conferences.

-The Government will run a scientific Events Research Programme in the spring, including a series of pilots using enhanced testing approaches and other measures to run events.
-The first pilots will take place in Liverpool, and will explore how different approaches to social distancing, ventilation and test-on-entry protocols could ease opening and maximise participation, including the use of lateral flow tests.
+The Government is running a scientific Events Research Programme in the spring, including a series of pilots using enhanced testing approaches and other measures to run events.
+The first pilots took place in Liverpool, and explored how different approaches to social distancing, ventilation and test-on-entry protocols could ease opening and maximise participation, including the use of lateral flow tests.

 Ahead of Step 4, as more is understood about the impact of vaccines on transmission and more people have been vaccinated, the Government will review social distancing measures.
 This will help inform decisions on the timing and circumstances under which rules on 1m+, face masks and other measures may be lifted.

 The government recently published a document that commits to looking at “whether and how Covid-status certification might be used to reopen our economy, reduce restrictions on social contact and improve safety"